QTCAT/qtcat.data/README.md

 ***Attention: the package contains a large genetic data set, in order to analyse it make sure you have at least 8 GB free RAM.***

-The purpose of this package is to illustration [QTCAT](https://github.com/QTCAT/qtcat)s functionality (Klasen et al. 2016) on the basis ofreal genetic data and simulated phenotypes.
+The purpose of this package is to illustration [QTCAT](https://github.com/QTCAT/qtcat)s functionality (Klasen et al. 2016), on the basis of real genetic data and simulated phenotypes.
 This approach allows a comparison of the results of the analysis to the true (simulated) gene effects.

 The package contains a data set of 1,307 Arabidopsis accessions which are genotyped for 214,051 SNPs (Horton et al. 2012) and functions to simulate a phenotype on basis of this data.